Making the zeroth-order process fidelity independent of state preparation and measurement errors: The physical meaning of parameter in channel noise scaling

 For complex projective $t$-design, instead of on the real $d$-dimensional space $\mathbb{R}^{d}$, the subset of unit vectors $\mathbf{X}$ is in $\mathbf{S}(\mathbb{C}^{d})$.
 Furthermore the degree of the polynomial function is $t$, meaning the function has degree at most $t$ for all real numbers in the entries of the vectors and at most $t$ for the complex conjugates of these entries.
 The definition of complex projective $t$-design is given below and follows \cite{Matteo2014ASI}. \begin{definition} Let $p_{t,t}$ be a polynomial that has homogeneous degree $t$ in $d$ variables, and degree $t$ in the complex conjugates of these variables.
 It can be written as \end{definition} From Def.~(\ref{Definition 4.5.2}) we can see that complex projective designs can be written in terms of quantum states.
 The reason why complex projective designs can be written in such a way is that quantum states are vectors in a Hilbert space (complex space).
 The following is the form of complex projective designs in terms of quantum states: \begin{definition} Let $\{p_1, p_2,...,p_K \} $ be a probability distribution over quantum states $\{ |\psi_1\rangle, |\psi_2\rangle, \dots, |\psi_K\rangle \}$.
 Such a distribution is called a quantum state design if \end{definition} Def.~\ref{Definition 4.5.3} means that quantum state design is a probability distribution over a finite set of quantum states \cite{Matteo2014ASI}.
 From Ref.~\cite{Q} we know that a unitary $t$-design induces quantum state $t$-designs for the probability distribution over states $U|\psi_0\rangle$, where $U$ is chosen from unitary group with fixed state $|\psi_0\rangle$ \cite{Haferkamp2022randomquantum}.
 The relation between unitary designs and quantum state designs is important to our analysis.
 The reason is that the four SIC-states are the quantum state $2$-design \cite{Matteo2014ASI, 1523643} which means that we can make a connection between SIC-states and the unitary $2$-design.
 Therefore, we can sum up the SIC-states with a fixed unitary $U$.
-There is a simple interpretation for the explanation of this connection, namely, by using Schrödinger's picture and Heisenberg's picture.
-In the Schrödinger picture, the quantum state is not fixed (which means that the quantum state is a function of some variables, such as time $\psi(t)$), while the operator is fixed.
-In the Heisenberg picture, the quantum state is fixed while the operator is not fixed, which means the operator is a function of some variables, such as time $\hat{O}(t)$.
-From these two pictures of quantum mechanics, one can say that unitary $2$-design is in the Heisenberg picture, because the unitary operators are chosen from a unitary group, which means that the operators are not fixed, while quantum state is fixed.
-As for quantum state $2$-design, we can say that it is in the Schrödinger picture because it selects a finite set of quantum states, which means that the quantum states are not fixed and we can use fixed operators to perform calculations.